Andrea nove

 United Nations Population Fund (UNFPA), World Health Organization (WHO) and International Confederation of Midwives (ICM) to lead the development of the third global State of the World's Midwifery report, launched in May 2021

-The Lancet identified this research as one of the top ten major stories in health and medicine in 2021.
+The Lancet identified the State of the World's Midwifery research as one of the top ten major stories in health and medicine in 2021.

 UNFPA on health workforce assessments in four regions: Arab States, East & Southern Africa, Eastern Europe and Central Asia and Pacific Island Countries.